gql-dart/ferry-docs/docs/pagination.md

 client.request(reviewsReq).listen((response) => print(response));
 ```

-Now we can create a copy of our original request that will fetch the next set of results and include an `updateResult` calback that tells ferry how to combine the results.
+Now we can create a copy of our request that will fetch the next set of results and include an `updateResult` calback that tells ferry how to combine the results.

 For example, let's fetch the next 3 reviews.